zsebastian/stir-lang/README.md

 although some tokens can push themselves, as well as cause others to be pushed (parentheses for example).
 The basic tokens are literals and mathematical operators (including boolean operators and bit manipulator operators).
-Literals are integer numbers, decimal numbers, boolean values, strings and characters (the usual literals).
+Literals are integer numbers, floating point numbers, boolean values, strings and characters (the usual literals).
 Note that there is no "Number" type, like most scripting lanugage (Number is an awful type to have in a language).
 Operators are also the typical, and are written as they are typically (or at least intuitively).